spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/deployment-day2/upgrade-cluster.md

 - You have access to the original keys that were used to build the original ISO and provider images.
 Refer to [Build Edge Installer ISO with Trusted Boot](../edgeforge/build-trusted-iso.md) for details.

-- The machine used to build the provider imaged must meet the minimum hardware requirements:
+- The machine used to build the provider image must meet the minimum hardware requirements:

   - 4 CPUs
   - 32 GB RAM